 Supplies for breakfast are provided in the common area of the residence facility.
 Students will receive a stipend to cover the costs of lunches and dinners.
 Information about inexpensive eateries will be discussed during orientation.

 Pre-departure: Students selected to participate in the FYP London Program will begin their journey by attending orientation on the St. Lawrence campus in late August.
 During this time London FYP students will also have specific orientation sessions coordinated by the CIIS Office about living abroad.
-This includes a program specific sessions in which the students will learn more about the program, local culture, academic expectations, and any other important information.
-There is also a session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.
+This includes a program specific session in which the students will learn more about the program, academic expectations, and cultural adaptation, as well as safety and security while abroad.
 Participants will then travel together on a group flight to London.*

 On-site: Upon arrival in London, students will participate in an on-site orientation to the program and the city, featuring lectures, tours, introductions to the course offerings, and a theater performance.
 Students are required to attend all orientation meetings and activities.

 (*Please Note: The program ends in London to permit students the flexibility to travel in Europe or to the destination of their choice.
 Students will not return to the St. Lawrence campus.)

 If you are interested in learning more about the London FYP please contact one of the following people.